Skip to main content

 Setting the domain

-The domain you provide indicate the URL address can use the cookie.
+The domain you provide indicates the URL address can use the cookie.
 For example, if your domain is www.example.com. the cookie is only available from a www.example.com URL.
 That means that pages with the app.example.com domain can't use the cookie.

 To be more flexible around subdomains you can specify domain starting with the ., for instance domain .example.com allows the cookie to function on both app.example.com and login.example.com.